philippeberto/chat-socket.io/readme.md

 # Chat with express + mondoDB + socket.io

-This is a simple chat example made with the technologies bellow
+This is a simple chat example made with the technologies bellow.

 * [Node.js](https://nodejs.org)
 * [express](https://expressjs.com/)